 Due to an extensive history of tendonosis (a connective tissue disorder that feels like tendinitis, but it doesn’t go away), I primarily write with voice recognition software (Dragon NaturallySpeaking).
 I edit with a discontinued floating split keyboard (Kinesis Evolution formerly Interfaces by Cramer).

 My short stories have appeared in Fearsmag.com, the single-issue World Fantasy Con chapbook Do Virgins Taste Better?, the anthology; Wolfsongs, and multiple issues of Tales of the Unanticipated(ToTU).
-My short story collections Magic, Mischief & Mayhem and Practice to Believe are available through Lulu, Amazon, and Barnes and Noble.* My novels have appeared on my printer, my desk, and occasionally my floor.
+My short story collections Magic, Mischief & Mayhem and Practice to Believe are available through Lulu, Amazon, and Barnes and Noble.* My novels are available through Lulu, Barnes and Noble, Amazon, and your favorite independent or large chain book seller.
 I am a member of the writers group Guts and Rocks.